-Product experts in the subject-area groups process change requests and develop new content. eCl@ss ensures that the expert groups include a balanced representation from industry, SMEs, the commercial sector and associations.
+Product experts in the expert groups process change requests and develop new content.
+ECLASS ensures that the expert groups include a balanced representation from industry, SMEs, the commercial sector and associations.
 Producers, traders, retailers and customers thus work closely together.
 Participation in the expert groups is cost-free, and is open to all interested subject-area experts.
 Anyone with an interest can thus help to extend the standard.

-If you’d like to gain a personal impression of the eCl@ss development process, then simply take a look at the eCl@ss wiki or visit the eCl@ss Content Development Platform.
+If you’d like to gain a personal impression of the ECLASS development process, then simply take a look at the ECLASS-Wiki or visit the ECLASS Content Development Platform.